skerkour/bloom/README.md

 **We too, so we built Bloom.**

-Bloom is an open source and privacy-focused productivity suite: Inbox, Calendar, Files, Contacts & much more. **It's literally the simplest way to de-Google your life and business**.
+Bloom is an open source and privacy-focused productivity suite: Inbox, Calendar, Files, Contacts & much more. **It's literally the easiest way to de-Google your life and business**.

 --------------------------------